 I'm a PhD candidate in political science at the Massachusetts Institute of Technology.
-I study political behavior, political and economic development, and experimental and quantitative methodology.
+I was born, raised, and educated in Durban (eThekwini), South Africa.
+I completed a Master's in the United Kingdom prior to MIT.
+I study political behavior, political and economic development, and experimental and quantitative methodology for the social sciences.
 My work has been supported by the MIT Center for International Studies and J-PAL.

 At present my primary research interest is micro-level political processes in Southern African democracies.
 I focus on voting behavior, electoral politics, political psychology, and the interplay between elections and behavior.